dogamur/web_scraping/README.md

 # web_scraping
-web scraping of the new barbie doll automation of checking the price of this doll everyday on ebay
+automation of checking the price of this doll every day on eBay